 As we describe in a blogpost about the concept of the Spalon, there are many ways how you can improve the spa appeal of your salon.

 We’ll be seeing more of these holistic experiences in hair salons in 2020.
 Clients will appreciate their appointments as a time for relaxation, to be pampered and take a breath from their fast-paced everyday routines.

 Hairdressing Industry Trend #3: The savvy hairdresser

 Due to the internet and visual platforms like Youtube and Instagram, it’s easier than ever for individuals to look up information on hair treatments and easily get into DIY projects – with more or less success.

-As Tabatha Coffey, a credentialed business and life coach and style expert on multiple TV shows, highlights in the Salon Trends 2020 report by timely:
+As Tabatha Coffey, a business and life coach and style expert on multiple TV shows, highlights in the Salon Trends 2020 report:

 “A lot of businesses I work with get nervous focusing on a niche.
 They often believe it cuts out part of the market or sends the message that they can only do one thing.
 This is not the case at all.
 In fact, coming in and speaking to the strength and expertise you have for a specific service or treatment can actually attract clients.”

 More than before, when searching for a hairdresser, clients are looking for expertise and someone they can trust.
 So, don’t be afraid of highlighting your strengths and showing off your knowledge!